danaketh/homelab/README.md

 This will open Docker API to the world.
 In case of our homelab, it's not a big deal, but if you're going to use this repository as a boilerplate for your production environment, you should do with further configuration and [add TLS](https://linuxhandbook.com/docker-remote-access/).
 You may also go above and beyond and use some firewall to limit access to the API either to a list of IP addresses, a VPN, or some kind of authentication.
+The easiest option would be to have Docker listen only on localhost and use SSH tunnel to access it.

 Save the file and restart Docker:
 ```bash